|Survey name||The Labour Force Survey (Household dataset)|

 (Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.)

-The Labour Force Survey (LFS) datasets are reweighted in most years to take account of the latest available population estimates and projections.
+The Labour Force Survey (LFS) datasets are reweighted periodically to take account of the latest available population estimates and projections.
 This means that there are small revisions to previously published estimates.

 Concepts and definitions (including list of changes to definitions)